Governing board committee structures: pick the right one for you

 - No need to agree terms of reference or committee membership

-Chair and headteacher could have excessive influence over proceedings May
+The chair and headteacher could have excessive influence over